drupalconnect/dafcu-site-audit/code_recommendations.md

 # Code

-Goal: Improve code quality to reduce maintenance costs and make future integration faster and more cost effectif.
+Goal: Improve code quality to reduce maintenance costs and make future integration faster and more cost effective.